peppelg/TGUserbot/docs/en/Use.md

 🔥 Start account manager: `php TGUserbot.phar accounts`

-🔥 Start account manager (without cli-menu): `php TGUserbot.phar accounts`
+🔥 Start account manager (without cli-menu): `php TGUserbot.phar accounts2`

 After having started TGUserbot, it will be asked you phone number.
 If you wanna login as a bot, type `bot` instead of the phone number.